Mirko Guido (ITA/DK)

 February 4th - 6th 2026, 19:30

 On a stage in the middle of the room, surrounded by the audience, a dancer moves through a landscape of sound, light, and vibrating materials.
-Metal plates tremble, light shifts across the space, the floor moves, and sounds pulse around her.
-She listens with her body, tuning into forces beyond herself.
-Her movements reflect something larger—as if she’s connected to the rhythms of nature.
-She transforms, dissolves, and reappears in sync with her surroundings.
+Metal plates tremble, light shifts across the space, the floor moves, and sounds pulse around him.
+He listens with his body, tuning into forces beyond himself.
+His movements reflect something larger—as if he’s connected to the rhythms of nature.
+He transforms, dissolves, and reappears in sync with his surroundings.
 The body becomes both a sensitive instrument and the place where tectonic movements unfold—a space where human and non-human forces meet and interact.

 TECTONIC means “to build” and comes from ancient Greek and Latin.
 In geology, it describes the slow, powerful movements that shape the Earth’s surface—when plates collide, drift apart, or push against each other.
 The performance is inspired by those movements.
 It explores how the body, space, and objects affect and respond to one another.
 It shifts between inner and outer forces—between tension, friction, and moments of change.
 Movement unfolds in patterns, repetition, and a delicate awareness of what can’t always be seen.
 TECTONIC explores how body, sound, light, and objects are constantly shifting between presence and disappearance—showing how we are all part of a larger system.